-Familiarity with basic religious concepts and terms (as in PY/RE 1731) is assumed.
+Suggested background: familiarity with basic religious concepts and terms (as in PY/RE 1731).

-This course will be offered in 2000-01 and in alternate years thereafter.
+This course will be offered in 2002-03 and in alternate years thereafter.
 (Formerly PY 3200.)

 PY/RE 3731.
 PROBLEMS IN ETHICS AND SOCIAL PHILOSOPHY.
-Cat.
-I

 This course will examine in depth selected problems in ethical theory and social philosophy.
 The specific content or emphasis will be determined by the instructor.
-A knowledge of either PY/RE 2731 or PY 2712 is assumed.
+Suggested background: knowledge of either PY/RE 2731 or PY 2712.
 (Formerly RE 2323.)